White Lake in Milford in Oakland County, Michigan — The American Midwest (Great Lakes)

 Erected by Motorcities National Heritage Area, National Park Service.

 Topics and series.
 This historical marker is listed in these topic lists: Arts, Letters, Music • Industry & Commerce • Roads & Vehicles.
-In addition, it is included in the MotorCities National Heritage Area series list.
+In addition, it is included in the Frank Lloyd Wright, and the MotorCities National Heritage Area series lists.
 A significant historical year for this entry is 1893.

-42° 38.454′ N, 83° 33.788′ W. Marker is in White Lake Township, Michigan, in Oakland County.
-Marker is on Haven Road, 1.2 miles south of Highland Road (Michigan Highway 59).
+Location.
+42° 38.454′ N, 83° 33.788′ W. Marker is in Milford, Michigan, in Oakland County.
+It is in White Lake.
+It is on Haven Road 1.2 miles south of Highland Road (Michigan Highway 59).
 Marker is in Highland State Recreation Area, approx. 0.6 miles from the parking lot.
 Touch for map.
 Marker is at or near this postal address: 5200 Highland Road, White Lake MI 48383, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Haven Hill Lodge (a few steps from this marker); The Haven Hill Getaway (a few steps from this marker); Haven Hill Carriage House (within shouting distance of this marker); Haven Hill Farm (approx. 0.4 miles away); Many Friends, Many Flags (approx. 0.6 miles away); Haven Hill Barn (approx. Ύ mile away); Haven Hill Gatehouse (approx. 1.1 miles away); Genevieve Gillette (approx. 1.1 miles away).
-Touch for a list and map of all markers in White Lake Township.
+At least 8 other markers are within one mile of this marker, measured as the crow flies: Haven Hill Lodge (a few steps from this marker); The Haven Hill Getaway (a few steps from this marker); Haven Hill Carriage House (within shouting distance of this marker); Haven Hill Farm (approx. 0.4 miles away); Haven Hill (approx. half a mile away); Many Friends, Many Flags (approx. 0.6 miles away); Haven Hill Barn (approx. Ύ mile away); Haven Hill Gatehouse (approx. 1.1 miles away).

 6. Right images